Are Biodegradable Plastics Good For The Environment?

 7. Biotecbags in India claim to have created a truly bio-degradable plastic that uses a particular type of enzyme additive to effect the biodegradation.
 If you have a chance to look into the site, let know what you think of it.

-8. Thank you.
+9. Thank you.
 This article was incredibly helpful.
 Though, as another comment noted, the knowledge can make life more complicated.
 Sigh.
 SaraBella, out of Portland, Oregon makes gorgeous totes out of plastic bags that were on their way to the landfill.
-(I have some on my new site bagnanimousbags.com.) please forgive the plug (-:

 1. If it’s to use for waste going to landfill then to be honest it doesn’t matter what you use as nothing really decomposes in landfill.
 Biodegradable plastics are still made from oil based petrochemicals so you’re not even getting the benefit of using a product not derived from oil.